micmejia/bible-dump/AMPC/Genesis/Gen 2.md

-Then the Lord God formed man from the [^a]dust of the ground and breathed into his nostrils the breath _or_ spirit of life, and man became a living being.
+Then the Lord God formed man from the dust of the ground and breathed into his nostrils the breath _or_ spirit of life, and man became a living being.